This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Are oranges keto-friendly?

-What’s my secret?
-Well, my orange peel shrimp uses orange extract instead of orange juice.
+My keto orange sauce uses orange extract instead of orange juice.
 The orange extract contains a lot of orange flavor in two teaspoons of liquid.

 To get the savory or spicy component, I use a thinly sliced habanero pepper or red pepper flakes.
 But if you want all the sweetness and none of the spice, you can leave the pepper out of the recipe and it will still taste great.